 Impairment arising from the Group's decision to cease commercial production at its cyclotron facility at the end of April 2014.
 A collaboration agreement was signed in 2019 between the Group, Cyclotek (Aust) Pty Ltd and the Australian Nuclear Science and Technology Organisation whereby Cyclotek NSW Pty Ltd, a wholly owned subsidiary of Cyclotek (Aust) Pty Ltd, will leverage the cyclotron facility to manufacture new PET diagnostics and undertake research and development activities.
 However, extensive damage to the cyclotron facility was caused by substantial water damage in June 2014.
-Restoration to its former operational status has been delayed due to the COVID-19 pandemic.
-Accordingly, the suspended cyclotron business is not considered to be a discontinued operation pending completion of the restoration.
-The Group initially recognises and measures its Land and Buildings, Plant and Equipment and Leasehold Improvements at fair value on a non-recurring basis in accordance with AASB 136: Impairment of Assets.
+The Group's cyclotor facility has been operationally restored and is pending regulatory approval before its commercial use by Cyclotek NSW Pty Ltd. The Group initially recognises and measures its Land and Buildings, Plant and Equipment and Leasehold Improvements at fair value on a non-recurring basis in accordance with AASB 136: Impairment of Assets.
 Refer Note 2 (aa).

-11. Property, plant and equipment (continued)
+11 Property, plant and equipment (continued)